rossprogram/rossprogram.github.io/students/faq.md

 ### What do students need to bring?

-Sheets, pillowcase, and blanket are provided.
+Sheets and a pillowcase are provided.
 Students need to bring or purchase their own towels and pillows, as well as shampoo, soap, etc.
-(On the first day, staff members will organize a trip to a mall where students can buy needed items.)
 Students should also bring clothes appropriate for a warm Columbus summer, in air-conditioned buildings.
 It's a good idea to bring a jacket and rain gear.
 A certain amount of cash is needed for items like snacks and souvenirs.